-The procedures, roles, responsibilities and composition of B3's Board of Directors are comprehensively described in the Internal Regulation of the Board of Directors and in the regulations of each of its supporting committees.
-All these documents are available from B3's investor relations portal (http://ir.b3.com.br, Corporate Governance, Bylaws, Codes and Policies).
+The procedures, roles, responsibilities, and composition of B3's Board of Directors are comprehensively described in the Internal Regulation of the Board of Directors and in the regulations of each of its supporting committees.
+All these documents are available from B3's investor relations portal (ri.b3.com.br/en).

-The Board of Directors may delegate to B3's Executive Board powers to define technical, financial and operational criteria as supplementary requirements to the norms and regulations addressed by some of the above items.
+The Board of Directors may delegate to B3's Executive Board powers to define technical, financial, and operational criteria as supplementary requirements to the norms and regulations addressed by some of the above items.